zeiss-microscopy/BSConv/bsconv/pytorch/README.md

-# BSConv implementation for pytorch
+# BSConv implementation for PyTorch

 We provide several implementation variants for BSConv:

-1. A replacer functionality, which substitutes each standard convolution layer in existing networks by a BSConv module.
-2. A layer module, which can be used to build custom models from scratch.
+* *Ready-to-use model definitions*
+    * suited for models which require special considerations when transforming them to BSConv variants (e.g., MobileNets, ResNets-50 and larger, EfficientNets, etc.)
-3. A modification functionality for individual models (e.g., MobileNets) to reproduce the results reported in the paper.
+    * can be used to reproduce the results reported in the paper

-Status: ...
-Todo: ...
+* *BSConv as general drop-in replacement*
+    * replaces convolutions in existing model definitions by BSConv
+    * suited for CNNs which use regular convolutions (without groups, bottlenecks, etc.), e.g. ResNets (up to ResNet-34), VGGs, DenseNets, etc.
+    * for other models (e.g. MobileNets, ResNets-50 and larger, EfficientNets, etc.) use our ready-to-use model definitions (see below)
+* *BSConv PyTorch modules*
+    * these modules can be used instead of regular convolution layers
+    * suited for building custom models from scratch

+## Ready-to-use model definitions

+Coming soon.

-## BSConv as drop-in replacement for ResNets, VGGs, DenseNets
+## BSConv as general drop-in replacement

-1. Load an existing model
+1. Load an existing model definition
-2. Replace Conv2d layers by BSConv modules
+2. Replace convolution layers by BSConv modules
-3. Add the regularization loss (only BSConv-S)
+3. Add regularization loss (BSConv-S only)

 Concrete examples will follow soon.